lightning/bolts/02-peer-protocol.md

 be trimmed at the updated feerate, this could overflow the configured `max_dust_htlc_exposure_msat`.
 Whether to close the channel preemptively or not is left as a matter of node policy.

+### Alternative Addresses: `alt_addr`

+The `alt_addr` message allows a node to specify private alternative connection addresses for a peer.
+These addresses are used for reconnections between nodes with an existing relationship, bypassing the public gossip protocol.
+Peers with an established channel or history may opt to use alternative addresses for improved privacy, reliability, or latency.

+1. type: 209 (`peer_alt_addr`)
+2. data:
+   * [`channel_id`:`channel_id`]
+   * [`u8`:`addr_len`]
+   * [`addr_len*byte`:`addr`]

+#### Requirements

+A sending node:
+  - SHOULD send `alt_addr` when a new connection address is necessary for enhanced privacy or network performance.
+  - MAY send an empty `IPADDRESS` to clear any previously stored alternative addresses.
+  - MUST store a record of the peers to whom it has sent its `alt_addr` for future verification.
+  - MUST verify that an incoming connection attempt using `alt_addr` is from the specific peer to whom it has previously provided that exact address.
+  - MUST reject connection attempts using `alt_addr` if it has not sent that specific `alt_addr` to the connecting peer.

+A receiving node:
+  - MUST store the `alt_addr` in persistent storage upon successful validation.
+  - MUST use the stored `alt_addr` when initiating a connection to the peer that provided it.
+  - MAY continue using the original address until `alt_addr` is fully validated.

+#### Rationale

+The `alt_addr` feature enhances security and control over network communications by allowing nodes to manage private, alternative connection addresses that are not publicly disclosed.
+This capability is particularly useful in scenarios where a public address may not be optimal, enabling nodes to decide which peers can use these alternative addresses without impacting their public presence.

+This feature integrates with `alt-bind-addr` and `alt-announce-addr`, which allow nodes to bind and announce alternative addresses selectively.
+This provides additional control over network connections and privacy.

 ## Message Retransmission